 Proposals help you estimate the size of a project.
 Don't make the project too big.
 Our MA program statement used to say that a thesis is equivalent to a published paper in scope.
 These days, sixty double spaced pages, with figures, tables and bibliography, would be a long paper.
 Your proposal will be shorter, perhaps five pages and certainly no more than fifteen pages.
 (For perspective, the NSF limits the length of proposal narratives to 15 pages, even when the request might be for multiple hundreds of thousands of dollars.)
 The merit of the proposal counts, not the weight.
 Shoot for five pithy pages that indicate to a relatively well-informed audience that you know the topic and how its logic hangs together, rather than fifteen or twenty pages that indicate that you have read a lot of things but not yet boiled it down to a set of prioritized linked questions.

-This guide includes an outline that looks like a "fill-in the blanks guide" and, while in the abstract all proposals are similar, each proposal will have its own particular variation on the basic theme.
+This guide includes an outline that looks like a "fill-in the blanks model" and, while in the abstract all proposals are similar, each proposal will have its own particular variation on the basic theme.
 Each research project is different and each needs a specifically tailored proposal to bring it into focus.
 Different advisors, committees and agencies have different expectations and you should find out what these are as early as possible; ask your advisor for advice on this.
 Further, different types of thesis require slightly different proposals.
 What style of work is published in your sub-discipline?

 Characterizing theses is difficult.
 Some thesis are "straight science".
 Some are essentially opinion pieces.
 Some are policy oriented.
 In the end, they may well all be interpretations of observations, and differentiated by the rules that constrain the interpretation.
 (Different advisors will have different preferences about the rules, the meta-discourse, in which we all work.)